Differences in academic preparedness do not fully explain Black-White enrollment disparities in advanced high school coursework: Details of the sensitivity analysis

-\section{Details of the sensitivity analysis}
+\section{Details of the sensitivity \\ analysis}

-Here, we formally demonstrate how the three parameters which characterize the unmeasured confounder $u$---$q_{c,x}, \alpha_{c,x}, \delta_{c,x}$---can allow the derivation of preparedness-adjusted estimates (as defined by Eq.~\ref{eq:preparedness-adjusted_regression}) under the presence of $u$.
+\thefigure{\thesection.\arabic{figure}} \thetable{\thesection.\arabic{table}} Here, we formally demonstrate how specification of the three parameters which characterize the unmeasured confounder $u$---$q_{c,x}, \alpha_{c,x}, \delta_{c,x}$---enables the derivation of preparedness-adjusted estimates (as defined by Eq.~\ref{eq:preparedness-adjusted_regression} in the main text) under the presence of $u$.
 This derivation rests on the estimation of the enrollment probabilities \(\Pr(a = 1\mid c, x, u)\) and potential exam passage probabilities \(\Pr(r(1,1) = 1 \mid c, x, u)\) for each student, accounting for the unmeasured confounder $u$.

 First, we write:

 Here, \(\gamma_{c,x}\) is some unknown value that may depend on \((c,x)\), and \(\alpha_{c,x}\) is the second parameter referred to above, specifically, the change in the log-odds of enrollment when \(u = 1\) compared to \(u = 0\).